Apophis-1/VMS_Paper2/README.md

 3. WR stars : Sander & Vink (2020)
 4. Cool supergiants : de Jager (1988)

+IMPORTANT NOTE: There are some small differences between the run_stars uploaded here on Github and the one used in the paper.
+1. Vink (2017) is now called for mass loss rates of stripped low mass helium stars.
+This is done by chosing the maximum between Vink (2017) rates and Sander & Vink (2020) rates.
+This is called in LINE 255.
+2. Maeder and Meynet (2000) rotation boost is set to DEFAULT ON in the run_stars file here.
+Since the mass loss boost is default on, set     "mdot_omega_power = 0"    in the inlist to prevent double boosting.
+If one wants the Friend & Abbott boost, comment out lines 197 and 285, and uncomment lines 198 and 286.
+Then turn on the MESA boost line.

 ----- Relevant files and what they do -----
 MESA version r12115
 1. run_iteration.py: python script to run multiple models back to back.